Julia Brown-Bernstein

 The author persuasively demonstrates how the neoliberal order gained hegemony: not merely through the actions of national or international elites, but also through local political action promising “revitalization”.
 Drawing on archival research and original oral history interviews, “Bring ‘The Plant’ to Life” makes an important intervention into late-twentieth century history, specifically the histories of deindustrialization and neoliberalism.
 Scholars frequently use the term “neoliberal”; here the author shows in concrete, fine-grained detail the political consequences of the transformation of urban space in an era of deindustrialization.

 Teaching, pedagogy, and curriculum design have been the throughlines of my entire professional career.
-As Fulbright fellow in Chile, I studied how high school students interpreted and remembered the Pinochet dictatorship in order to support teachers design curriculum of Chile’s recent history.
-Working with students and teachers in Santiago—especially incorporating student voices into the curriculum of a highly contested historical period—inspired me to pursue a Masters of Education.
-In UCLA’s Teacher Education Program, I found a cohort of aspiring teachers, who, like myself, were committed to teaching Los Angeles’ public school students and grounding our praxis in community- and culturally-relevant pedagogy.I subsequently taught U.S. history for six years at a public charter school in the Northeast San Fernando Valley.
+As a Fulbright scholar in Chile, I studied how secondary educators incorporated the Pinochet dictatorship into their national history classes.
+Working with teachers and students in Santiago to envision how high school curricula could present multiple perspectives of a deeply contested historical period—without compromising historical accuracy and a commitment to human rights—inspired me to pursue a Master’s in Education.
+In UCLA’s Teacher Education Program, I found a cohort of aspiring teachers, who, like myself, were committed to teaching Los Angeles’ public school students and grounding our praxis in community- and culturally-relevant pedagogy.
+I subsequently taught U.S. history for six years at a public charter school in California’s San Fernando Valley.
+I left the secondary classroom in 2018 with the singular hope of combining my commitment to education with my historical research and scholarship.

 For more on this community-driven, digital humanities project please contact me!